 About…

-I’m Corey La Rue, an artist and activist in Los Angeles, creating paintings that weave my Mexican heritage with the city’s raw earth.
+As a disabled artist and activist in Los Angeles, I create paintings that weave my Mexican heritage with the city’s raw earth.
 Using oil, oil pastel, charcoal, indigo, cochineal, and local soil on wood panels and paper, I explore the tactile interplay of self and landscape.
 My work, inspired by Jung’s psychological landscapes and my Za-zen Buddhist practice, captures the flora and fauna of both nature and the psyche, balancing form and emptiness.

-My ethos is rooted in connection-between heritage and home, mind and land.
+My ethos is rooted in connection-between heritage and home, mind and land, life and survival.
 Painting is my meditation, a way to honor what’s lost and embrace what’s possible.
 I invite viewers to feel the earth’s pulse in my work, finding their own stories in its textures and quiet spaces.

 Contact